GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 Improve the die level of the d6 by one.
 THe caster may affect an additional creature through touch.
 The total time passed this way is divided by 1 + the total number of creatures affected this way.

-**Critical Failure**: The time that passess is multiplied by the points of failure.
+**Critical Failure**: The time that passes is multiplied by the points of failure.
 Additionally, you gain spell sickness eqal to the points of failure.

 #### Theft of Essence